 Throughout his career, he has held numerous leadership positions ranging from Infantry Team Leader to Area of Operations for South Afghanistan Area Protection.
 He has served as a Riflemen, Grenadier, M249, M240, M2 Machine Gunner, Team Leader and Squad Leader for the 1 Brigade, 2nd Battalion, 22nd Infantry Regiment, Fort Drum, New York.
-Sergeant First Class Kriebel PCS'd to the 191 Infantry Division out of Joint Base Lewis McCord and became an Observer Controller Trainer, Master Combatives Instructor, and Heavy Weapons Expert.
+First Sergeant Kriebel PCS'd to the 191 Infantry Division out of Joint Base Lewis McCord and became an Observer Controller Trainer, Master Combatives Instructor, and Heavy Weapons Expert.
 He continued in transition to Camp Parks NCOA located in Dublin, California.
 Tasked as a Small Group Leader (SGL) training Junior Non-Commissioned Officers in Base Leaders Course.

-After receiving an additional Military Occupational Specialty as a Medical Logistics Expert, Sergeant First Class Kriebel would again transfer, this time to Grand Rapids, Michigan as the Medical Logistics NCOIC for the 401st Medical Logistics Company.
+After receiving an additional Military Occupational Specialty as a Medical Logistics Expert, First Sergeant Kriebel would again transfer, this time to Grand Rapids, Michigan as the Medical Logistics NCOIC for the 401st Medical Logistics Company.
 His stay would be short as he would then be requested back to his Infantry Specialty and another NCO Academy, located at Fort McCoy, Wisconsin.
 Occupying the Operations NCOIC position.

 His Combat Deployments include two year-long deployments to Iraq, and one year-long tour to Afghanistan.
-Sergeant First Class Kriebel has attended Master Leaders, Senior Leaders Course (Infantry), Advanced Leader Course Phase One and Two (Infantry), Basic Leaders Course, Master Combatives Course, Level 1-4 Combatives Courses, Airborne Course, Master Resilience Trainer Course, RC Unit Mobilization Planner Course, Air Load Planner Course, Pre-Ranger Course, Army Basic Instructor Course, and Small Group Instructor Course.
+First Sergeant Kriebel has attended Master Leaders, Senior Leaders Course (Infantry), Advanced Leader Course Phase One and Two (Infantry), Basic Leaders Course, Master Combatives Course, Level 1-4 Combatives Courses, Airborne Course, Master Resilience Trainer Course, RC Unit Mobilization Planner Course, Air Load Planner Course, Pre-Ranger Course, Army Basic Instructor Course, and Small Group Instructor Course.

 His awards and decorations include: